PhD Scholarship - Load monitoring, failure prediction and design optimization for mechatronic systems with optical fibre Bragg grating sensors.

 The tools and methods will be developed for mechatronic products covering a broad application field: (1) estimation of mechanical inputs for multiple force components; (2) improved temperature estimation in electric motors; (3) estimation of torsional loads and bending moments for electro-mechanical rotary drivetrains.
 Small validation cases will also be defined with the User Group members to evaluate the feasibility of the reusable results in an industrial environment.

-You’ll be offered a full-time PhD-scholarship, for 12 months (extendable up to max.
-48 months, on condition of the positive evaluation of the PhD activities), with planned starting date 01/10/2022.
-The amount of the monthly salary is fixed by government regulation.
+You will be offered a full-time PhD-scholarship, for 12 months (extendable up to max.
+48 months, on condition of annual positive evaluations of the PhD activities), with a planned starting date of 01/03/2023.
+You will receive a PhD grant amount defined by government regulations.
 IMPORTANT: The effective result of the doctorate scholarship is subject to the condition precedent of your enrolment as a doctorate student at the university.
-At the VUB, you’re guaranteed an open, involved and diverse workplace where you are offered opportunities to (further) build on your career.

-- Master’s degree in Physics, Electrical Engineering, Applied Mathematics or or a diploma recognized as equivalent by competent university authorities.
+- Master’s degree in Physics, Electromechanical Engineering, Applied Mathematics or a diploma recognized as equivalent by competent university authorities.

-- You have a keen interest to conduct groundbreaking research in the field of Applied Physics and Photonics and the ambition to obtain a PhD in Engineering.
+- You have a keen interest to conduct ground-breaking research in the fields of applied Photonics and Mechatronics and the ambition to obtain a PhD in Engineering.

-- Excellent experimental skills are required.
+- Excellent experimental and computational skills are required.
 Experience with fiber optic sensors is a plus.

 - Proficiency in both spoken and written English (typically CEFR level C1 or equivalent) is required.
 The candidate will have the opportunity to take evening classes in English to improve his/her language skills if needed.